 In the seek mode, the radio finds and plays the next station up or down the station band.

-To seek the next station, quickly push and release the " \wedge " or " \vee " side of "SEEK".
+To seek the next station, quickly push and release " \land " or " \lor " side of the "SEEK/TRACK" button.
 Do this again to find the station after that.